-Rooted in Vicinity’s vision for a sustainable development, the new mixed-use precinct will target a 5-star NABERS Energy Base Building Rating, 4.5-star NABERS Water Base Building, 5-star Green Star Design & As-built, and Gold WELL Certification.
+Embedded in Vicinity’s vision for a sustainable development, the new $1.3B mixed-use precinct will be designed to target key sustainability certifications.
+These include a 5 Star NABERS Energy and 4.5 Star NABERS Water Base Building rating, a 5 Star Green Star Design & As-Built Certification, and an aspiration of targeting a WELL Standard Gold Certification.

 Through innovative, environmentally sustainable design a healthy and active environment will be created for occupants whilst minimising any negative environmental impacts associated with its design, construction, and ongoing operation.

-Early in the design, ADP’s wholistic approach to services, sustainability, and site infrastructure have identified the key infrastructure challenges.
-De-risking the project early and providing cost certainty has enabled innovative solutions to be embedded from the concept stage, including a high efficiency central plant, new chamber substation, and flexible F&B provisions to deliver a vibrant new Eat Street food precinct.
+Early in the design, ADP’s holistic approach to services, sustainability, and site infrastructure have identified the key infrastructure challenges.
+De-risking the project early and providing cost certainty has enabled innovative solutions to be embedded from the concept stage, including a high-efficiency central plant, new chamber substation, and flexible F&B provisions to deliver a vibrant new Eat Street food precinct.

 Bankstown Central will be the start of Vicinity Centre’s 30-year vision to provide a hub for up to 8,400 workers, 3,500 residents and 1,800 students to the western suburbs of Sydney.